Chyhyryn: Later history

 Soon, however, people began returning to these lands, especially after peace was finally established between Poland, Turkey, and Russia in 1714, confirming Polish rule over the Right Bank.
-It remained the center of the Chyhyryn regiment until 1712.
+It remained the center of the Chyhyryn Regiment until 1712.
 In 1708, Andrii Doroshenko rebuilt the monastery that had been destroyed by the Turks.
 In 1720, the Church of the Exaltation of the Holy Cross was founded.
 The Starostwo of Chyhyryn was soon reinstated.
 As a border town, it was plagued by raids from haidamak bands or settlers from New Serbia.
 The castle was not rebuilt until around 1760.
 By 1765, the town had 108 houses.
 According to the 1789 census, there were 138 houses, three churches, and one monastery, though the castle had again been destroyed.
 In 1792, King Stanisław August renewed the town's privileges and granted new ones.

 In 1790 the 8th Polish National Cavalry Brigade was stationed in Czehryń and in 1792 the 4th Polish Vanguard Regiment was stationed there.
 It was annexed by the Russian Empire in the Second Partition of Poland (1793), and became part of the Kyiv region.

 In 1917 a congress of Free Cossacks took place in Chyhyryn.
 At that congress by tradition Pavlo Skoropadsky was elected as the Hetman of the Cossacks (later in 1918 in Kyiv, he was elected the Hetman of Ukraine as well).
+During the Ukrainian War of Independence, from 1917 to 1920, it passed between various factions, serving for several months as the capital of a self-proclaimed republic.
+Afterwards it was administratively part of the Kremenchuk Governorate of Ukraine, and after its dissolution of the Kyiv Governorate of Ukraine.

 During World War II, Chyhyryn was occupied by the German Army from August 7, 1941 to December 12, 1943.

 In 1989 the population of the city was 12,853.

 Until 18 July 2020, Chyhyryn served as an administrative center of Chyhyryn Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Cherkasy Oblast to four.
 The area of Chyhyryn Raion was merged into Cherkasy Raion.

 The town hosts an unfinished Chyhyryn Nuclear Power Plant.